 In the CONAF (Chile’s National Forest Corporation that is the custodian of the park) HQ’s entrance hall, there is a display of artifacts, a 3-D terrain model and historical photographs of the park.
 In a nondescript display case lies a coiled rope which is clearly not a modern mountaineering rope.
 The caption explains that it is the pitch rope used by a team of South African climbers who were the first to scale Las Torres’ Central Tower (which is probably one of the most photographed pieces of granite on earth) in 1973-4 – when Torres del Paine was still an estancia.
 The incredible story of that expedition makes for riveting reading.
 One of the climbers broke his back in a fall but survived to tell the tale.
 The route is still known as the “South African Route” (it did make me wonder why there is no campsite named after the South African team when all the others are named after other nations’ climbing teams … Britanico, Italiano, Japones).
-A recent video entitled “Free South Africa” (scroll to the bottom of this page to view) shows the first free ascent of the route.

 While searching through the Outside site’s archives for that article I was struck how Torres del Paine has grown in popularity, first amongst the trekking crowd and more recently, I suspect, for the mass tourism market.
 An article dated 2000 mentions an annual visitor volume of 60 000; by 2010 the number was reported to be 130 000 turistas.
 In more innocent times, soon after the park was proclaimed in 1976, only 5000 visitors trod its trails!
 It is not a large national park, only 2 400 km2 in area (about 12% of the Kruger National Park’s area) and large tracts are inaccessible with the popular areas limited to the ‘W’ trail and the campsites and lodges on that route.
 So the human impact on the park is palpable, manifesting recently in more frequent wildfires as discussed further on.
 Given the limited sizes of the campsites and ablution facilities, we visited at the best possible time – at the end of the tourist season just before the refugios and lodges closed for the winter on 30 April – when visitor numbers are low.
 I would hate to be there when there are hundreds of trekkers at any given site…